dsaker/prometheus-zero-project/README.md

 - Install Raspberry Pi OS with Raspberry Pi Imager
   - Choose Raspberry Pi OS (other) > Raspberry Pi OS Lite (64 bit) with no desktop environment
   - EDIT SETTINGS
-    - GENERAL: Set username and password > Set hostname > Configure wireless LAN > Set locale
+    - GENERAL: Set username and password > Enable hostname (raspberrypi.local) > Configure wireless LAN > Set locale
     - SERVICES: Enable SSH (if you are doing this a second time you either have to change the hostname in GENERAL or delete rapsberrypi.local from ~/.ssh/known_hosts)

 ## Setup Using Ansible